eclab/grains/info/grains.md

 You can use digitalRead(...) on analog pins to read them as if they were digital pins.
 This just does an analogRead(...) and tests to see if it's over 512.
 This isn't very good because there's noise in analogRead(...), so if you're near 512, it may drop down again for a bit, then rise again, resulting in multiple on/off readings.
 You don't want that.

-Instead you might consider doing something like this to avoid noise:
+Instead you might consider doing something like this to avoid noise.
+The code pattern below, which I use a lot, triggers actions based on whether we're *going* high or low (not *being* high or low):

-    #define HIGH 612
-    #define LOW 412

-    /// This part is inside a function uint16_t val = analogRead(pin);
-    if (val >= 612)
-        {
-        // I am definitely high
-        // do stuff here
-        }
-    else if (val < 412)
-        {
-        // I am definitely low
-        // do stuff here
-        }

-You can also use this approach to trigger on *going* high or low, rather than *being* high or low:

     #define HIGH 612
     #define LOW 412